 Hello, my name is Randy Rodgers.
 I have been in public education for 26 years, including 11 in the elementary and middle school levels, and was once even fortunate enough to be named Birdville (TX) ISD secondary teacher of the year.
 The past 15+ years have been in the instructional technology field, beginning with a decade in Birdville Independent School District, outside of Fort Worth, Texas.
 In the spring of 2012 I accepted a new role as the Director of Digital Learning for Seguin ISD (Go, Mats!), just east of San Antonio.

 A lot has changed since I learned basic programming on a Commodore Pet back in the 80s.
 Unfortunately for a lot of students, many classrooms have changed very little in that time (or much, much longer).
-They are ready for us educators to get with the program and teach like we live–surrounded by and dependent upon technology.
+They are ready for us as educators to get with the program and teach like we live–surrounded by and dependent upon technology.
 I am completely psyched by the unstable nature of technology!
-It is completely opposed to sitting still, and the changes that happen here affect everything else in our profession and beyond.
+It is completely opposed to sitting still, and the changes that happen in the technology world affect everything else in our profession and beyond.
 That is why I do what I do–to help teachers keep up and see where they and their students fit in with all of this evolution occurring around them.
-Professionally, I have presented workshops and keynotes at TCEA regional and state conferences, CAST, and Jump, and have consulted on using Web 2.0 technologies in the curriculum.
-In my spare time, I am working on a PhD in educational technology, I go fishing whenever possible, and cheer on my kids in soccer, music, robotics, etc.
+I want to equip educators to use technologies in powerful ways, and to enable students to create, innovate, invent, and imagine amazing possibilities.